Nanyang Academy of Fine Arts: Campuses

-Campus one
+Campus 1

-NAFA Campus 1 is divided into 2 wings, Wing A & Wing B, with a linking bridge.
+NAFA Campus 1 is divided into two wings, Wing A & Wing B, with a linking bridge.
 It boasts a high-definition studio, a creative media studio for 3D animation and special effects, and audio-video production facilities.

 Skylight studios allow painting in natural, evenly-distributed daylight.
-There are also photography studios equipped with studio flash systems and digital cameras and jewelry workshops with casting, processing and setting facilities, interior design material and project room, drafting studios and 3D model eorkshops and 3 art galleries with a total exhibition area of 850 sq m.
+There are also photography studios equipped with studio flash systems and digital cameras and jewelry workshops with casting, processing and setting facilities, interior design material and project room, drafting studios and 3D model eorkshops and three art galleries with a total exhibition area of 850 sq m.

-A 2-storey library is located at Wing A. It houses an impressive collection of arts-related publications and journals available for members, staff and students only.
-The Tanoto Foundation Centre for Southeast Asian Arts is located on the 7th floor.
+A two-storey library is located in Wing A. It houses a collection of arts-related publications and journals available for members, staff and students.
+The Tanoto Foundation Centre for Southeast Asian Arts is located on the seventh floor.
 TFCSEA@NAFA, a website housing a full-text bilingual database of more than 100,000 pages of Southeast Asian arts materials was launched in 2011 to aid scholars and students' research in this area.
-Arts institutions and public members can join as members to access the materials online.
+Arts institutions and the general republic can join as members to access the materials online.

-Campus two
+Campus 1 Tower Block

+The NAFA Campus 1 Tower Block is located on top of the Bencoolen MRT station, adjacent to NAFA Campus 1.
+Built in 2017 at a cost of $40 million, the building has art studios and classrooms meant to increase the available work and study space for students.
+It was the first expansion for the institution since its move to Bencoolen St. in 2004.
+Minister for Education Ong Ye Kung officially opened the Nanyang Academy of Fine Arts' Campus 1 Tower Block during the school's 80th anniversary celebrations.

+Campuses 2 and 3

-This campus houses workshops for batik printing, textile development and embroidery design, drafting and draping, among other facilities, and houses the Fashion Studies Department.
+Campus 2 houses workshops for batik printing, textile development and embroidery design, drafting and draping, among other facilities, and houses the Fashion Studies Department.
+Campus 3 contains a 380-seat theatre with a rotating central platform on its stage, an adjustable orchestra pit, and two Steinway model D grand pianos.

-Campus three

-There is a plush 380-seat Lee Foundation Theatre with a rotating central platform on stage, an adjustable orchestra pit with superb acoustics and two Steinway model D grand pianos.
-The school's famous studio theatre or "black box" is also located here.
 Other facilities include a recital hall, soundproof music studios and dance studios.

-Campus One Tower Block

-The purpose-built NAFA Campus one tower block is located on top of the Bencoolen MRT station, adjacent to NAFA campus one.
-The new campus was built in 2017.
-The new building boast facilities such as state-of-the-art studios and classrooms, easing the school's previous space crunch.

-Minister for Education Ong Ye Kung officially opened the Nanyang Academy of Fine Arts' campus one tower block during the school's 80th anniversary celebrations.

-The $40-million block is the first expansion of its grounds since the institution moved to Bencoolen Street in 2004.